symptoms in children and when to go to the emergency room-breakinglatest.news-Breaking Latest News

 The respiratory syncytial virus

 And there’s not just the flu: “There’s a whole series of other viruses that then walk together.
-And we happen to see children who have not just one, but more viruses, which obviously get stronger together – explains the pediatrician – These are co-infections of the flu virus with rhinovirus and RSV (respiratory syncytial virus, ed.) which strike at the same time or at a short distance and the presence of more germs is found in the baby’s nasal aspirate.
-Attention”.
+And we happen to see children who have not just one, but more viruses, which obviously get stronger together – explains the pediatrician – These are co-infections of influenza virus with rhinovirus and RSV (respiratory syncytial virus, ed) which strike at the same time or at a short distance and the presence of several germs is found at the level of the baby’s nasal aspirate.
+This obviously creates more attention.”

 Respiratory syncytial virus is also a concern: it is the main cause of bronchiolitis, a lung infection that can be serious in the first year of life.
 “Probably what happened last year with a greater circulation of the RSV was not enough to fill the immunity debt – explains the expert -.
-As much as it spread in the pediatric population in the previous season, evidently there there is still a long way to go and the accesses to clinics and emergency rooms demonstrate it “.
+As much as it spread in the pediatric population in the previous season, evidently there is there is still a long way to go and access to clinics and emergency rooms demonstrate it”

 In the children’s wards, respiratory viruses are the masters: in pediatric admissions “9 times out of 10 the pathology is respiratory, in recent weeks it is the main problem.
 And a good percentage of hospitalized cases is precisely linked to the respiratory syncytial virus.
 They are especially very young children, under 2 years of age and in particular under one year of life, who need supplements to breathe”.
 And the covid?
 “At this moment the other respiratory viruses have had the upper hand in our hospitalized children.
 But obviously we cannot say that the covid has disappeared.
 Of course the situation is different from last year, in which many pediatric wards had been converted into covid wards “, concludes the pediatrician.